eddie-energy/eddie/e2e-tests/README.md

 A self-hosted runner that is on the FH network is used so that the Ponton XP messenger can be accessed.
 The self-hosted runner is started in a docker container, which shares its working directory as a volume with the host.
 Currently, only one runner is available at the same time, therefore only 1 job can be processed simultaneously.
-For a workflow to run on a self-hosted runner, `runs-on: [ self-hosted, fh-server ]` has to be used in the workflow definition.
+For a workflow to run on a self-hosted runner, the corresponding labels of the runner have to be specified in the workflow file, e.g. `runs-on: [ self-hosted, fh-server ]`.
+If one uses a label, that is used by a self-hosted as well as a GitHub-hosted runner, e.g. `ubuntu-22.04`, then GitHub will send the job to a self-hosted runner if one is available, and otherwise will use a GitHub-hosted one.

 It would also be possible to not use a volume and make the runner completely ephemeral.
 However, this is not feasible with our test setup, as the *eddie core* container needs secrets written to files to work properly.
 These GitHub secrets